FluidTYPO3/vhs/README.md

 ## Assets

 VHS contains a highly useful feature which enables you to define Assets (CSS/JS/etc) in Fluid templates, PHP and TypoScript.
-What's different from the traditional ways of including such Assets (in Fluid or otherwise) all are used differently, controlled differently and probably worst of all, not all of them are integrator friendly (as in: allows Assets to be affected using TypoScript).
-VHS Assets solves all of this.
+Which is different from the traditional ways of including such Assets (in Fluid or otherwise) where all are used differently, controlled differently and probably worst of all, not all of them are integrator friendly (as in: allows Assets to be affected using TypoScript).
+VHS Assets solve all of these drawbacks.

 ### Asset Examples